How to Make a Free Business Email Address

 Next, Learn More Ways to Use Your Free Business Email

-Next, we can show you how to easily get messages from your contact form to your business email address to cut down on admin.
+Next, I’ll show you how to easily get messages from your contact form to your business email address so you can cut down on inbox admin.
 Check out this article on the best free WordPress contact form plugins to learn more.

 You can make many types of WordPress forms with WPForms, like:

-Before you go, check out some WordPress plugins that’ll help you to grow your business:
+Before you go, check out some WordPress plugins that can help you grow your business:

 1. Good morning!
 I would like to register a business domain email for my company.
 Can you please help me in registering it please?